aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

 We also use an integer id for a rule.

-All operations are from then on dealing with list, arrays or sets of integers in defined ranges.
+From this point, all operations are performed on lists, arrays or sets of integers in defined ranges.

-Matches are reduced to sets of integers we call "Spans":
+Matches are reduced to sets of integers referred to as "Spans":

 - matched positions on the query side
 - matched positions on the index side

-By using integers in known ranges throughout, several operations are reduced to integer and integer sets or lists comparisons and intersection.
-These operations are faster and more readily optimizable.
+By using integers within known ranges throughout the process, several operations are simplified to comparisons and intersections of integers, integer sets, or lists.
+These operations are faster and more easily optimized.

-With integers, we also use less memory:
+With integers, we use less memory:

 - we can use arrays of unsigned 16 bits ints that store each number on two bytes rather than bigger lists of ints.
 - we can replace dictionaries by sparse lists or arrays where the index is an integer key.
 - we can use succinct, bit level representations (e.g. bitmaps) of integer sets.

-Smaller data structures also means faster processing as the processors need to move less data in memory.
+Smaller data structures also mean faster processing, as processors need to move less data in memory.

-With integers we can also be faster:
+With integers, we can be faster:

 - a dict key lookup is slower than a list of array index lookup.
 - processing large list of small structures is faster (such as bitmaps, etc).
 - we can leverage libraries that speed up integer set operations.